francis94c/ci-jwt/README.md

 JWT.IO allows you to decode, verify and generate JWT.

+This library does not support JWE, JOSE, or Asymetric Key Signing, but basic anti-tamper checks which the RFC 7519 standards define.

+For good security or encryption, consider using PASETO.

 ## Installation ##
 Download and Install Splint from https://splint.cynobit.com/downloads/splint and run the below from the root of your Code Igniter project.
 ```bash